HARI-45-FAV/northface_intern/README.md

     ├── employee_dashboard.py  # Employee view
     ├── leaves.py              # Leave management + AI integration
     └── profile_page.py        # User profile management
-🎓 Internship Project Summary
+🎓 Project Summary
-This project was developed as part of an academic internship focused on integrating AI technologies into modern HR systems.
+This project was developed as part of an academic focused on integrating AI technologies into modern HR systems.
 The portal demonstrates the use of Streamlit, MongoDB, and AI-powered automation to optimize HR workflows.

 Key Focus Areas: